Pampero Firpo: Professional wrestling career

-In 1972, Pampero Firpo captured the NWA United States Heavyweight Championship (Detroit version) twice after defeating Bobo Brazil on both occasions - on August 12 and October 28, respectively.
+In 1972, Pampero Firpo captured the NWA United States Heavyweight Championship (Detroit version) twice after defeating Bobo Brazil on both occasions – on August 12 and October 28, respectively.
 Both title reigns were ended by Bobo Brazil in return matches with the championship on the line.
 Firpo would go on to win the championship one more time on July 17, 1976, from then 9-time NWA United States Heavyweight Champion The Sheik.
 Firpo would hold onto the championship until October 16, 1976, when he lost it to Don Kent.
 Firpo was a mainstay in Detroit for the Big Time Wrestling promotion alongside The Sheik and Bobo Brazil.

 Also, in 1972, Firpo wrestled six matches with the World Wide Wrestling Federation, now known as WWE.
 He competed with and defeated Manuel Soto, Rene Goulet, Ben Justice, and Chief Jay Strongbow in matchups at Madison Square Garden in New York.
 On May 22, 1972, Firpo competed for the WWWF Heavyweight Title against Pedro Morales at Madison Square Garden, but was defeated.
 Firpo would have a second chance at the championship two months later in Philadelphia, on July 8, 1972, against Morales in another losing effort.

 Other titles Firpo held in his career were the NWA World Tag Team Championship (Texas version), the NWA Texas Heavyweight Championship and the NWA Hawaii Heavyweight Championship, as well as being the inaugural holder of the NWA Americas Heavyweight Championship.
 Kachmanian popularized the drawn-out catchphrase 'ohhh yeah!' which would later become associated with Randy Savage.

 After January 1981, Kachmanian stopped actively competing after a tour of Japan in the fall of 1980 and a quick stint in California in January 1981.
-He retired from professional wrestling on October 17, 1986, after competing in 8,882 matches, after last competing for All-California Championship Wrestling in 1986 and winning the ACCW Heavyweight Championship.
+He retired from professional wrestling on October 17, 1986, after competing in 8,882 matches, after last competing for All-Star California Championship Wrestling in 1986 and winning the CCW Heavyweight Championship from Victor Rivera at the Olympic Auditorium in Los Angeles.
+Firpo won a 20-man Battle Royal the previous month at the Olympic Auditorium to become #1 Contender and challenge Rivera.